 Electronic trading is a mode of trading that uses information technology to bring together a buyer and a seller through electronic media to create a virtual market place.
 Markets such as the new age stock exchanges are prime examples of electronic market places.

-stock markets used to be physical locations where buyers and sellers met and negotiated.
+Historically stock markets used to be physical locations where buyers and sellers met and negotiated.
 However with the improvement in communications technology, the need for a physical location no longer is of any importance as the buyers and sellers can electronically exchange indications of interests as well as negotiate from a remote location.

 Not only are these markets in tune with the current developments in information technology, but they are also easy to monitor and manage.
 These are major drivers for most market regulators to insist that all markets eventually must be developed electronically